 If you have much more data in one class than for other classes, say 90% of your data is labeled as "idle" and only 10% as "wave", your neural network will have trouble learning due to class imbalance.
 If this is the case your best bet is to increase the amount of data in the misrepresented class.
 However, if this is not possible you can try to rebalance your dataset during training.
 To do this:

-- Below the imports (the lines starting with
+Below the imports (the lines starting with from) add: